AetherialMist/JavaLearning/lesson-000/README.md

     * What is Adoptium?
 It is an [open-source](../terminology.md) implementation of Java.
     * Why use Adoptium?
 Because it is free and widely used by the Java community.
 Otherwise, you have to pay money to Oracle, and nobody wants to do that when there is a perfectly good, free version available.
-    * **_Why do I need to install Java, I thought it was a programming language for files?_** Well yes, kind of.
-What you are installing is called the [Java Virtual Machine](../terminology.md) (JVM).
-The JVM is what actually runs your code; there are some steps in-between, but we will cover that much later.
-On top of that, you are downloading the Java core library.
-Java contains a massive [library](../terminology.md) of code that you use to crete your code.
-Trust me, you do _not_ want to start from the very bottom.
 2. Run the downloaded installer.
 You should be fine to accept all the defaults.
     * Be careful of any [bloat-ware](../terminology.md), and make sure to uncheck it!
         * Usually asks questions such as: "Would you also like to install this other software while we install what you